haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

 Let's work on

-> // TODO: We should add these indicator in the title cell instead of building a dedicated column.
+> // TODO: Have an indicator if the URL is in "saved bookmark" or not.
 > in `tabs.ts`.

 ---